 National Audit Office Annual Report 2012. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2012.
 APRÍL 2013).
 National Audit Office Annual Report 2013. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2013.
 APRÍL 2014).
 National Audit Office Annual Report 2014. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2014.
 APRÍL 2015).
 National Audit Office Annual Report 2015. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2015.
 MARS 2016).
 National Audit Office Annual Report 2016. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2016.
 JÚNÍ 2017).
+National Audit Office Annual Report 2016. (ÁRSSKÝRSLA RÍKISENDURSKOÐUNAR 2016.
+JÚNÍ 2017).

-National Audit Office (Ríkisendurskoðun). https://rikisendurskodun.is/um-okkur/.
-Accessed 22 December 2018.
-Indicator Task Funding Question To what extent does the central government ensure that tasks delegated to subnational selfgovernments are adequately funded?
+Indicator Task Funding

+To what extent does the central government ensure that tasks delegated to subnational selfgovernments are adequately funded?

 41 OECD and EU countries are sorted according to their performance on a scale from 10 (best) to 1 (lowest).
-This scale is tied to four qualitative evaluation levels. - 10-9 = The central government enables subnational self-governments to fulfill all their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers. - 8-6 = The central government enables subnational governments to fulfill most of their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers. - 5-3 = The central government sometimes and deliberately shifts unfunded mandates to subnational governments. - 2-1 = The central government often and deliberately shifts unfunded mandates to subnational self-governments.
-Canada Score 9 Canadian subnational governments deliver key public services, notably health care and education.
+This scale is tied to four qualitative evaluation levels.

+- 10-9 = The central government enables subnational self-governments to fulfill all their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers. - 8-6 = The central government enables subnational governments to fulfill most of their delegated tasks by funding these tasks sufficiently and/or by providing adequate revenue-raising powers. - 5-3 = The central government sometimes and deliberately shifts unfunded mandates to subnational governments. - 2-1 = The central government often and deliberately shifts unfunded mandates to subnational self-governments.

+Score 9 Canadian subnational governments deliver key public services, notably healthcare and education.
 Their share of government spending has risen dramatically over recent decades and now accounts for roughly 78%, compared to an OECD average of 32% (2016 data).

 Canada's federal government typically ensures that tasks delegated to subnational governments are adequately funded.
-The federal government transfers funds earmarked for both health care and education through the Canada Health Transfer (CHT) and the Canada Social Transfer (CST).
+The federal government transfers funds earmarked for both healthcare and education through the Canada Health Transfer (CHT) and the Canada Social Transfer (CST).
 In addition, Canada has a system of Equalization and Territorial Formula Finance (ETFF) payments in place, which are unconditional transfers to the provinces and territories designed to equalize the level of public service provision nationally.
 The block-funding structure is intended to give provinces and territories greater flexibility in designing and administering programs.

-In 2016, the Liberal government indicated that CHT spending will be capped at 3.5%, down from 6% in previous years.
-Though several provinces negotiated their own deals with the federal government to secure higher CHT increases.
-Both the CHT and the CST will be reviewed in 2024, but this may be too late as a recent Parliamentary Budget Officer (PBO) projection forecasts that provincial debt will start to increase in the mid-2020s and then follow an explosive path.
-On the current trajectory, therefore, fiscal policy at the subnational level is unsustainable and federal transfer programs will prove to be insufficient to fund the large-scale increases in health care spending that will result from an aging population.
-Citation:
+Starting in 2017 - 2018, total CHT funds have grown in line with nominal GDP, though several provinces have negotiated their own deals with the federal government to secure higher levels of funding.
+Both the CHT and the CST programs will be reviewed in 2024; however, this may be too late, as a recent Parliamentary Budget Officer (PBO) projection forecasts that provincial debt levels will start to increase in the mid-2020s and climb rapidly thereafter.
+On the current trajectory, therefore, fiscal policy at the subnational level is unsustainable, and federal transfer programs will prove to be insufficient to fund the large-scale increases in healthcare spending that will result from an aging population.